 - Jockey Club Rose Bowl Jockey Statistics

-If you are interested in other predictions at Newmarket, then head over to the Newmarket tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Newmarket tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Other Principal races during the Cambridgeshire Meeting section for links to these.

 Best Horse Racing Betting Sites 2025